'Cinderella', 'Phantom', 'Mama Mia!' alter Broadway schedules

-NEW YORK Fans of some of Broadway's top musicals will be able to see their favourite shows on a different day and time as producers introduced Thursday matinees to meet audience demand.
+NEW YORK, April 3 Fans of some of Broadway's top musicals will be able to see their favorite shows on a different day and time as producers introduced Thursday matinees to meet audience demand.

 "Rodgers & Hammerstein's Cinderella," "Mama Mia!" and "The Phantom of the Opera" have begun Thursday matinees in addition to, or instead of, the usual Wednesday afternoon performance.